jasmarc/Resume/README.markdown

 Experience:
 -----------

+- **Twilio, San Francisco, California (Fully Remote)**
+*Staff Software Engineer 05/2018 - Present*
+  - As Tech Lead for the Lookup API Team, I lead a team of eight engineers, including myself, to drive Twilio's Lookup API towards being an industry leader in consumer trust for brands like Nike, Uber, and Discord.
+  - The Lookup APIs empower brands to engage in trusted interactions with their customers by providing information about phone numbers to detect fraud and ensure authentic relationships with consumers.

 - **Lucid, LLC, New Orleans, Louisiana**
 *Staff Software Engineer 05/2018 - Present*
   - Lucid provides a marketplace for human answers for businesses and individuals interested in conducting market research.
-The team that I lead provides programmatic API's for suppliers wanting to integrate with Lucid.
+The team that I lead provides programmatic APIs for suppliers wanting to integrate with Lucid.
   - I lead a small team of backend API engineers on a variety of projects that involved creating new microservices in Python and Golang, Dockerized and hosted in AWS.
   - These new services helped to deprecate older, less cost-effective infrastructure and also provided better maintainability as well as a better customer experience.